friends-of-tutorials/securely-transfer-messages/README.md

 * high security
 * it solves the key exchange problem entirely (different keys when encrypting and decrypting)
+* the knowledge of the public key of the recipient is enough to encrypt
 * less complexity in keeping the keys secret
 * [digital signatures](https://en.wikipedia.org/wiki/Digital_signature) - possibility of authentication (authenticity)